anon-blue/anon.blue/README.txt

-                                a brat, you're gonna get treated like one," she said, her voice sounding stern though I was sure that she had a huge grin on her face.
+  ace.
 It wasn't really a typical spanking either.
 She rested her hand on my but t for a little while in between smacks, sometimes even squeezing it a bit.
 It wa s embarrasing and the spanking part hurt, but thazy or nentle stuff felt kinda g ood.
 After a few minutes she suddenly reached underneath me and put her hand on